Did you know the common output jack for electric guitars is the mono jack? However, there are many guitar jack types that you can experiment with!

 The jack configurations are the method by which the jacks are wired to ensure compatibility to the electronics of the guitar.
 There are FOUR types of wiring found on guitars.
 These are important to understand to ensure that the jack functions as it is supposed to when installed; below we discuss them in more detail:

-- TRS (tip-ring-sleeve) – You will find that TRS jacks are used with Active pickup systems with either under-saddle transducer or on-board microphone.
-The TRS jack functions like a stereo jack.
-However, it allows you to add a second pickup source by containing a fourth lug.
-This is so you can independent control the stereo signals by sending each to its own preamp, direct box, or amplifier.
-You will find these systems on acoustic guitars with both a under-saddle pickup, as well as an on-board microphone or a body sensor.
+You will find that TRS jacks are used with Active pickup systems with either an under-saddle transducer or on-board microphone.
+The TRS jack functions as a stereo jack.
+However, it allows you to add a second pickup source by containing the fourth lug.
+This is so you can independently control the stereo signals by sending each to its own preamp, direct box, or amplifier.
+You will find these systems on acoustic guitars with both an under-saddle pickup, as well as an on-board microphone or a body sensor.

 4. Types Of Output Jack Units